 The J-1 alien physician visa sponsored by ECFMG is the preferred visa status for foreign national trainees in all UMN graduate medical education programs; therefore, the Department of Orthopedic Surgery Residency program sponsors only J-1 visas.
 We do not sponsor H-1B visas.
 More information on the J-1 visa can be found on the UMN-GME webpage.

 Dates & Deadlines

-You can continue to complete or update your application to us through November 1, 2020.
+You can continue to complete or update your application to us through October 1, 2021.
 After this date no further updates or new applications will be accepted.
-You will know the status of your application on November 23.
-After a review of all applicants, a limited number of candidates will virtually interview with our program director on January 25 or 27, 2021, or February 1, 2021.
-Virtual faculty panel interviews will take place between January 25 - February 5, 2021.
-Candidates will be required to interview for two hours on one date during that two week span.
+You will know the status of your application on the CORD Universal Offer Date.
+After a review of all applicants, a limited number of candidates will interview with our program in January 2022.

 Applicant matched and unmatched information will be posted to the NRMP website at a date and time to be determined.